Jean-Paul Banos

-Jean-Paul Banos (born 27 January 1961) is a Canadian former fencer.
+Jean-Paul Banos (born 27 January 1961) is a Canadian former fencer, who lives in Montreal, Canada.
 He competed in the individual and team sabre events at four consecutive Olympic Games between 1984 and 1996.
+At the 1992 Summer Olympics, he defeated Russian future Olympic champion Stanislav Pozdnyakov of the gold-medal-winning Unified Team.

 His brother, Jean-Marie Banos, also fenced for Canada at four Olympic Games.

 Banos now coaches at HuaHua Fencing Club in Markham, Canada.